 Standards of Satisfactory Academic Progress

-Federal regulations require that a student attending an educational institution maintain satisfactory progress in the degree program he/she is pursuing in order to receive federal financial assistance.
-The purpose of these regulations is to ensure that limited federal financial assistance is disbursed only to those students sincere about pursuing and obtaining their educational objectives.
+Federal regulations require a student attending an educational institution maintain satisfactory progress in the degree program he/she is pursuing in order to receive federal financial assistance.
+The purpose of these regulations is to ensure limited federal financial assistance is disbursed only to those students sincere about pursuing and obtaining their educational objectives.

 In order to comply with these regulations, the University of Nebraska at Omaha has established the following Satisfactory Academic Progress (SAP) policy.
 All continuing and former students who apply for financial aid must meet these standards before federal assistance can be authorized.
 Entering freshman and transfer students may receive financial aid for their first semester of UNO course work without meeting these standards.